Explicit and covariant formula for thermodynamic volume in extended black hole thermodynamics: Concluding remarks

-\section{Concluding Remarks}
+\section{Concluding remarks}

-In this paper, we have resolved an open issue in extended black hole thermodynamics: the thermodynamic volume $\mathcal{V}$ lacks an independent geometric expression.
-By extending the Iyer-Wald formalism and incorporating recent progress in background regularization \cite{Guo:2025ohn,Guo:2025muo,Chen:2025ary,Xiao:2025icr}, we have derived an explicit universal formula for $\mathcal{V}$, and all generalized volumes $\mathcal{V}_m$ conjugate with other couplings $\alpha_m$.
+In this paper, we resolve an open issue in extended BH thermodynamics: thermodynamic volumes $\mathcal{V}_i$ were previously defined only via thermodynamic relations, lacking an independent geometric expression.
+This imbalance is conceptually unsatisfactory, as it distinguishes $\mathcal{V}_i$ from other fundamental thermodynamic quantities.

-Previously, $\mathcal{V}$ (and other $\mc{V}_m$) was defined and computed primarily through thermodynamic relations such as $\mathcal{V} = (\partial M/\partial P)_{S,J,\cdots}$, without independent formulation.
-This imbalance was conceptually unsatisfactory, as it set $\mathcal{V}$ apart from other thermodynamic quantities.
-Our work has addressed this by showing that $\mathcal{V}_i$ is an intrinsic system property: it reflects two distinct responses of the theory, from both the explicit Lagrangian structure and fundamental dynamical fields, to coupling variations.

-A key strength of our formalism lies in its generality.
-Once the key extended identity \eqref{sec2firstlawE} is established, all thermodynamic quantities (including $\mathcal{V}_i$) emerge naturally.
-This sheds new light on the $\boldsymbol{F}$ term: despite being part of a well-established framework, it contains underappreciated conceptual depth, directly encoding the dynamical field response underlying $\mathcal{V}_i^{(2)}$.
+Two key ingredients from the newly developed framework \cite{Guo:2025ohn,Guo:2025muo,Chen:2025ary,Xiao:2025icr} allow us to overcome the difficulties in the previous literature and achieve our results.
+First, we employ the decomposition $\boldsymbol{\Theta}|_{\partial \mathcal{M}}= -\delta\boldsymbol{B} + d\boldsymbol{C} + \boldsymbol{F}$, which enables us to resolve finer structures of $\boldsymbol{\Theta}$ within the Iyer--Wald formalism.
+Second, the framework \cite{Guo:2025ohn,Guo:2025muo,Chen:2025ary,Xiao:2025icr} naturally incorporates the standard regularization scheme in BH thermodynamics, either redshifted background subtraction or holographic renormalization.
+Within this consistent framework, all geometric terms arrange neatly in Eq.~\eqref{sec2firstlawE}, and consequently an explicit and covariant formula for the thermodynamic volume emerges automatically.

+The formula shows that $\mathcal{V}_i$ corresponds to an intrinsic property of the system: it encodes two distinct responses to coupling variations, originating from the Lagrangian structure and fundamental dynamical fields.
+This effort of relating $\mathcal{V}_i$ to a fundamental property is in parallel with identifying BH temperature $T$ with surface gravity, and identifying $M$ and $J$ with conserved charges of spacetime symmetries.
+Our results therefore provide a complete physical interpretation of each term in the extended first law.

-While focused on pure gravity here, our method is flexible and applies to more general settings, e.g., gravity coupled to matter fields, as in the case of charged Kerr-Newman-AdS black holes, which exhibit richer thermodynamic behavior.
-Furthermore, it would be intriguing to explore the implications of our framework for the thermodynamics of dual field theory in holographic settings.
+While focused on pure gravity here, our method is flexible and applies to more general settings, e.g., gravity coupled to matter fields, as in charged Kerr-Newman-AdS BHs, which exhibit richer thermodynamic behaviors \cite{Yang:2025xck}.
+Furthermore, the implications of our framework for the thermodynamics of dual field theories in holographic setups also represent an interesting direction worthy of future investigation \cite{Chen:2024pyy}.

-Note that we have used background subtraction for AdS regularization.
-Alternative schemes (such as holographic renormalization) are discussed in the appendix for completeness.